Studies Reveal Alarming Occurrence of Uterine Cancer in Hair Straightener or Relaxer Consumers

 Plaintiffs have proposed a trial calendar for potential bellwether cases that extends into July for expert witness depositions.
 We don't expect any settlement offers until a trial date is pending, which could easily happen in 2025.

-January 12, 2024 - Hair Relaxer Lawsuit: The First Two Bellwether Trials Selected
+January 12, 2024 - The First Two Bellwether Trials Selected

-Judge Rowland has selected the first two bellwether trials to occur in the hair relaxer MDL (Northern District of Illinois).
-The initial trial is slated for November 3, 2025, and the second one will occur on February 2, 2026.
+Judge Rowland has selected the first two bellwether trials in the hair relaxer MDL (Northern District of Illinois).
+The initial trial is slated for November 3, 2025, and the second will occur on February 2, 2026.

 The mere fact we now have trial dates places some pressure on the defendants.
 Bellwether trials tend to be weighed heavily by both the plaintiff and defense in the context of potentially resolving all claims within the MDL.
-It is impossible to try every last case within a mass tort or class action lawsuit.
+Trying every case in a mass tort or class action lawsuit is impossible.

 A bellwether trial allows both sides to see how a jury will weigh the scientific evidence and sheds light on the potential damages a jury may award.
 We are intrigued by how a jury will evaluate evidence exposure to chemical hair relaxers can increase the risk of women developing uterine cancer.